LYNCH·LLP

 • Does this pooled rate predict the outcome of my application?

-No. The 84% rate is a historical summary and is not a prediction for any specific application.
+No. This pooled rate is a historical summary of past decided applications and is not a prediction of any specific pending application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION